SupriyaGembali/Hydral-Calamity-Predictor-Analyzer-GHC/README.md

 ## calculations

-> The **WQI**, which is calculated using several parameters that affect WQ , was used
-> to measure water quality.
+> The Water Quality Index (WQI) serves as a measure of water quality, taking into account multiple parameters that impact water quality.
 >
 > ![image](https://user-images.githubusercontent.com/63184114/135417379-20c3cd2f-e17e-40c2-bbcb-ec43c5252be0.png)
 >
 >
-> where N denotes the total number of parameters included in the `WQI` formula, qi denotes
-> the quality estimate scale for each parameter i calculated by Formula (2), and wi denotes
-> the unit weight of each parameter in Formula (3)
+> Please refer to the provided image for the formula used to calculate WQI.
+In the formula, N represents the total number of parameters considered, qi represents the quality estimate scale for each parameter i (calculated using Formula (2)), and wi represents the unit weight of each parameter (determined by Formula (3)).
 >
 > ![image](https://user-images.githubusercontent.com/63184114/135417428-8fdddc1a-aee7-46f8-866e-6b3b2730f8a8.png)
 >
 > where Vi is a measured value that refers to the water samples tested, VIdeal is an ideal value
 > and indicates pure water (0 for all parameters except OD = 14.6 mg/L and pH = 7.0), and
-> Si is a standard value recommended for parameter i, taken from internet.
+> Si is a traditional value recommended for parameter i, taken from the internet.
 >
 > ![image](https://user-images.githubusercontent.com/63184114/135417506-8c34d164-036b-41fa-a8b9-39b9f2657bf9.png)
 >